xamarin/Xamarin.Forms/README.md

 # Xamarin.Forms #

-Xamarin.Forms provides a way to quickly build native apps for iOS, Android, Windows and macOS, completely in C#.
+Xamarin.Forms provides a way to quickly build native apps for iOS, Android, Windows and macOS, using any .NET language.

 Read more about the platform at https://www.xamarin.com/forms.